buddhist-uni/buddhist-uni.github.io/CONTRIBUTING.md

 Thank you for your interest in contributing to the Open Buddhist University!

-If you're looking to report a problem, feel free to [create an issue](https://github.com/buddhist-uni/buddhist-uni.github.io/issues/new).
+If you're looking to report a problem or propose a change, feel free to simply [create an issue](https://github.com/buddhist-uni/buddhist-uni.github.io/issues/new) or [open a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

-If you'd like to propose a specific change, please [open a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+If you'd like to get more involved, but aren't sure where to begin, some project ideas are listed on [the issues page](https://github.com/buddhist-uni/buddhist-uni.github.io/issues?q=is%3Aissue+label%3A%22good+first+issue%22+is%3Aopen).

-If you'd like to get more involved, some project ideas are listed on [our issues page](https://github.com/buddhist-uni/buddhist-uni.github.io/issues?q=is%3Aissue+label%3A%22good+first+issue%22+is%3Aopen).
-[Email me](mailto:khemarato.bhikkhu@gmail.com) a bit about yourself and we can get you started!
+Feel free to [email me](mailto:theopenbuddhistuniversity@gmail.com) if you have any questions!

 For an introduction to the codebase, read on: